ericcornelissen/shescape/SECURITY.md

 - Insufficient escaping for any supported shell.
 - Logic bugs with a security implication that can be triggered through the public API.
-- Insecure suggestions or snippets in the documentation.
+- Insecure suggestions or snippets in the documentation, unless explicitly stated.
 - Security misconfigurations in the continuous integration and delivery pipeline or software supply chain.